Corn Kings and One-Horse Thieves

 The costs are not only environmental.
-Americans, as motorists and taxpayers, subsidize the com ethanol industry by anywhere from five to 10 billion bucks a year, depending.
-For example, geezers who still can might recall that ethanol was a child of the 1970s oil crisis (actually, crises).
-The United States had a great deal of corn, and not a whole lot of oil.
+Americans, as motorists and taxpayers, subsidize the com ethanol industry by anywhere from five to ten billion bucks a year, depending.
+For example, geezers who are still able to might recall that ethanol was a child of the 1970s oil crisis (actually, crises).
+The United States then had a great deal of corn, and not a whole lot of oil.
 To encourage the use of ethanol as an oil substitute, Congress in 1978 agreed to give a federal tax-credit to refiners and marketers of gasoline that contained ethanol.

 The credit, which has been renewed periodically ever since, and extends in its present form until 2010, is 51 cents per gallon of ethanol used.
 The subsidy was intended to help stimulate demand until the ethanol industry could get on its feet.
 That was nearly 30 years ago, and the industry has yet to take a step without a helping hand.
 The credit's backers argue that some subsidy is still needed because it still costs more to process the stuff than it does to process gasoline, but that is a better argument for not making it at all.

 Both Illinois U.S. senators voted last year to extend the tariff, arguing that imports are not needed because "domestic ethanol production is sufficient and expanding."
-Expanding?
-Bloated might be more accurate, considering that it has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and spared strenuous competition from leaner producers.
+One would hope so, considering that the domestic industy has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and thus spared strenuous competition from leaner producers.

 That set farmers to making corn while the sun shines.
 The state's farmers planted a record 13.2 million acres of corn this year.
 Whether this will prove wise remains to be seen.
 High prices seldom survive after the harvest of a big planting, and storing and moving such great piles of the stuff is always a challenge.
 But farmers are famously hopeful people—who else but an optimist would invest in real estate in rural counties?